adarshchavakula/PersonalizationProject/Project Results.md

 ##### Feature Engineering
 ***Show new features and how we engineered them, particularly the predicted variable.***
-Within our Feature Engineering file you are able to see all the 27 features we created from out base data set.
+Within our Feature Engineering file you are able to see all the 24 features we created from out base data set.

 ###### Timestamp Colmumns
-  	* time of day, day of week, week vs weekday, quarter, month, last seen artist and all skip columns .
+  	* daytime (morning,afternoon, evening, etc; there are 5 time blocks)
+	* day of week (monday= 0, tuesday = ,... sunday = 6)
+	* weekday
+	* hour
+	* weekend
+	* quarter (fall, spring, summer, winter)
+	* month
+	* last seen song (last seen song by a user)
+	* last seen artist (last seen artist by a user)

 ###### Count Columns:
  	* track-weekday-count (count of times a song was listened to by the user over the weekday)
 	* user-artist-weeday-count (count of times an artist was listened to by the user over the weekday)